moleculerjs/site/source/docs/0.13/moleculer-cli.md

 ```
 Where username/repo is the GitHub repo shorthand for your fork.

-The shorthand repo notation is passed to [download-git-repo](https://github.com/flipxfx/download-git-repo) so you can also use things like bitbucket:username/repo for a Bitbucket repo and username/repo#branch for tags or branches.
+The shorthand repo notation is passed to [download-git-repo](https://github.com/flipxfx/download-git-repo) so it can be `bitbucket:username/repo` for a Bitbucket repo and `username/repo#branch` for tags or branches.

 #### Local Templates